-Regardless of whether you’ve been paying attention, growth marketing has cemented its place in the corporate world.
+Regardless of whether you’ve been paying attention, profit center marketing has cemented its place in the corporate world.
 According to the Singulars report, “Chief Growth Officer 2019: The State of the CGO,” around 14% of companies in the U.S. have a Chief Growth Officer (CGO).
 It also notes that 29% of companies have a Director or Head of Growth, and 41% have a Growth Marketing Manager.

-Looking back, we could likely find the roots of growth marketing in startup-centric “growth hacking” approaches, inbound marketing, or even simple human-centric marketing philosophies.
+Looking back, we could likely find the roots of profit center marketing in startup-centric “growth hacking” approaches, inbound marketing, or even simple human-centric marketing philosophies.
 A few years ago, a growth marketer in a B2B business only needed digital savvy, an experimental mindset, and some autonomy.
 (And they might have odd titles like “Chief Outreach Experimenter” or “Marketing Architect.”)

 And if you’re ready to pay attention, invest in marketing, and make better decisions about growth, we’ve put together a few principles for leadership.
 They can help you develop and expand to meet new challenges and opportunities in your organization.